 - Explicitly teach the equal sign means “the same value as.”
 In lower grades you may say, “6 marbles is the same as 4 marbles and 2 marbles.”

-- Do not use the input-output model to describe equations.
+- Avoid the input-output model to describe equations.
 Numbers are not placed into a machine with the answer spit out.
-5 plus 4 does not “make” 9.
+The equal sign is not an operation that “makes” a number.

 - Use a variety equation formats.
 For example: 3 = 5 – 2 or 9 = 9 or 2 + 6 = 10 – 2

-- Have children represent a variety of equations with concrete objects.
+- Represent a variety of equation formats with concrete objects and pictorials.